 Dr. Chanda Prescod-Weinstein .Cosmologist.

 Welcome to my home!
-I am originally from Los Angeles, California and earned a bachelors in Physics and Astronomy and Astrophysics from Harvard College in 2003.
+I am originally from El Sereno in east Los Angeles, California.
+I left East L.A. to attend Harvard College where I earned a bachelors in Physics and Astronomy and Astrophysics in 2003.
 I went on to begin a PhD and earn a Masters in Astronomy and Astrophysics at the University of California, Santa Cruz (2005).
-I then decided to change directions and after 3 years in Santa Cruz, I began a PhD in theoretical physics at the Perimeter Institute for Theoretical Physics and the University of Waterloo.
-I completed my doctorate under the direction of Dr. Lee Smolin and Professor Niayesh Afshordi in September 2010.
+Much as I loved Santa Cruz, after passing my prelims it didn’t feel like the right research fit.
+Dr. Lee Smolin gave me the opportunity to work with him, so in 2006 I packed up my car and drove across North America to Waterloo, Ontario, Canada.
+I completed my doctorate at the Perimeter Institute for Theoretical Physics and the University of Waterloo under the direction of Lee and Professor Niayesh Afshordi in September 2010.

 As of October 1, 2011, I hold a Dr. Martin Luther King, Jr. Postdoctoral Fellowship at the Massachusetts Institute of Technology.
 I am jointly appointed to the MIT Kavli Institute for Astrophysics and Space Research and the Department of Physics.
 My affiliation in the department is as a member of Professor Alan Guth‘s research group in the Center for Theoretical Physics.
 Professor Ed Bertschinger has been my official host and adviser as an MLK as well as a collaborator.
 My current research focuses on multiple areas including (p)reheating and multifield inflation/inflationary perturbation theory, novel approaches to dark matter and technical issues in quantum fields in curved spacetimes.
 In the past, I have worked on problems at the intersection of quantum gravity and cosmology including novel approaches to the phenomenon of cosmic acceleration.

 My first postdoc was a NASA Postdoctoral Program Fellowship in the Observational Cosmology Lab at Goddard Space Flight Center, where I was involved with studying the capacity for weak lensing on the WFIRST experiment.